anolilab/javascript-style-guide/packages/eslint-config/README.md

 # ESLint config

-This package provides Anolilab’s .eslintrc.cjs as an extensible shared config, with a range of useful plugins that are often too time-consuming to setup and provides an easy way to install just the plugins you need, based on your project’s dependencies.
+This package provides Anolilab’s .eslintrc.cjs as an extensible shared config, with a range of useful plugins that are often too time-consuming to setup and provides an   install  the plugins you need, based on your project’s dependencies.

 ---